Cru (group)

-Cru was an American hip hop group formally signed to Def Jam Recordings composed of three members, The One Chadio, Mighty Ha and Yogi.
+CRU was an American hip hop group formally signed to Def Jam Recordings composed of three members, The One Chadio, Mighty Ha and Yogi.
 The group's first appearance was the "We Got It Goin' On" remix by R&B group Changing Faces in 1995.
 Two years later the group released their debut album, Da Dirty 30, which featured two singles "Just Another Case" and "Bubblin'".
 After the release of the album, the group disbanded with Yogi becoming a hip hop producer when he joined Puffy Combs's Hitmen Production Team.
-After a long hiatus, The One Chadio resumed his career as a solo artist releasing an album titled Internal Insurgency and soon thereafter releasing an album titled External Insurgency.
-In an online interview, The One Chadio said he is currently working on another project that is tentatively set to be released in the latter half of 2022.
+After a long hiatus, The One Chadio resumed his career, this time as a solo artist, releasing an album titled Internal Insurgency and soon thereafter releasing an album titled External Insurgency.
+During an online interview, The One Chadio said he was working on another project titled And Still.
+The project titled And Still was released in May 2023 on Digital Streaming Platforms and was produced entirely by Talat ILgar.
+Recently, The One Chadio stated he was finished with another project where he was bringing it back to his Boom Bap roots.
+The name of that project is The One Chadio.
+The majority of production is done by Cee Da Cuban.
+The One Chadio did some production as did Talat Ilgar.
+According to The One Chadio, this anticipated, self-titled LP will, initially, only be available on vinyl and not on any Digital Streaming Platforms.
+The next project by The One Chadio is already planned which is titled Cold Flames.